earthly/website/blog/_posts/2022-03-05-circle-ci-with-django.md

     }
 }
 ```
-Now rerun the build and it should pass.
-There's a lot more we can do, including saving our test results, but for now, let's commit these changes.
-Now circleci will listen for changes to your repo.
-It will run a new build whenever you push a new branch, push changes to a branch or merge to main.
-You'll be able to see the status of the build on your PR.
+Now if we rerun the build it should pass.

+## Saving Test Results

-Circleci allows you to save the results of your tests so you can view them in the UI.
-This is helpful when debugging and also allows you to take advantage of CircleCi's [test insights](https://circleci.com/docs/2.0/collect-test-data/) feature.
+CircleCi allows you to save the results of your test runs so you can view them in the UI.
+This is helpful when debugging and also allows you to take advantage of CircleCi's [test insights](https://circleci.com/docs/2.0/collect-test-data/) feature, which gives you a window into how your tests are performing overall across multiple runs.
+The data can help you identify things like flaky tests or tests that are taking too long to run.

-CircleCi reads the test data from xml files, so in order to take advantage of this feature we'll need to make an update to our Django project to tell it to save our test results to an xml file.
-We are using the build in Unnittest sweet to run our tests.
-We can export those results to xml easily by installing the [unittest-xml-reporting](https://pypi.org/project/unittest-xml-reporting/) package with `pip install unittest-xml-reporting`
+CircleCi reads the test data from xml files, so in order to take advantage we'll need to make an update to our Django project to tell it to save our test results to an xml file.
+We can export our Unittest results to `xml` easily by installing the [unittest-xml-reporting](https://pypi.org/project/unittest-xml-reporting/) package with `pip install unittest-xml-reporting`

 Next we need to tell Django to use the new package and where to save the test results.
 We can do that by adding the following to the `settings.py` file.